 When you purchase gas and electricity from an energy retailer you are entering a contract.
 Even if you move into a new property and start using electricity and gas without contacting any retailer you will automatically have a 'deemed arrangement' with the retailer currently responsible for the energy supply to that property.
 If you are in this situation you are required to contact a retailer and enter into a new contract as soon as possible.
 You will be responsible for paying for any energy used at your property.

 Retailers may offer you two types of contracts:

+Market retail contracts have a minimum set of terms and conditions, but other terms and conditions can vary from contract to contract.
 You might not be eligible for all market retail contracts offered by energy retailers but you can shop around to see what offers are available to you.
 Market contracts may cost less, offer renewable energy or discounts, and often have fixed term durations where exit fees are charged if you leave early.
 Market contracts differ between retailers and it is advisable when choosing a market contract to shop around for the one that best suits your needs.

 To help you decide if a market contract works best for you ask the salesperson the following questions.

 - What is the total price?
 Can it increase or is it a set price?